Barnie7/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 File 100-decimal_to_hexadecimal creates a script that converts a number from base 10 to base 16.
 File 101-rot13 creates a script that encodes and decodes text using the rot13 encryption.
 File 102-odd creates a script that prints every other line from the input, starting with the first line.
+File 103-water_and_stir creates a shell script that adds the two numbers stored in the environment variables WATER and STIR and prints the result in the base bestchol.